JonasAckermann/chat-me-up/crdts/lazaroff.md

 ```
 case class LWWMap[T](id: String, private val data: Map[String, LWWRegister[Option[T]]]) {

   /**
    * Constructs an `LWWMap` from an ID and an initial state.
+   * ARTICLE: To instantiate a LWW Map with
+   * preexisting state, we need to iterate through the
+   * state and instantiate each LWW Register.
    */
   def this(id: String, state: Map[String, (String, Long, Option[T])]) = {
     this(